vacp2p/rfc/content/docs/rfcs/44/README.md

 44/WAKU2-DANDELION subdivides message dissemination into a "stem" and a "fluff" phase.
 This specification is mainly concerned with specifying the stem phase.
-The fluff phase corresponds to [Waku Relay](/spec/11/), except that it adds a random delay before relaying a message.
+The fluff phase corresponds to [Waku Relay](/spec/11/), with optional fluff phase augmentations such as random delays.
-This added random delay further reduces symmetry in dissemination patterns and introduces more uncertainty for the attacker.
+Adding random delay in the fluff phase further reduces symmetry in dissemination patterns and introduces more uncertainty for the attacker.

-*Note: In a future version of this specification, we might move the specification of the fluff phase into a separate document.
+Specifying fluff phase augmentations is out of scope for this document.

+*Note:
+We plan to add a separate specification for fluff phase augmentations.
 We envision stem and fluff phase as abstract concepts.
 The Dandelion stem and fluff phases instantiate these concepts.
-Future stem specifications might comprise: none (standard relay), Dandelion, Tor, and mix-net.
+Future stem specifications might comprise: none (standard relay), Dandelion stem, Tor, and mix-net.
 As for future fluff specifications: none (standard relay), diffusion (random delays), and mix-net.*

 Messages relayed by nodes supporting 44/WAKU2-DANDELION are either in stem phase or in fluff phase.